micag2025/Agentic_AI_Developer_Certification-Project_1/Project_Publication.md

 • _Automated Documentation ReadyTensor_: Extracts and processes documentation from a sample dataset while maintaining structural integrity.
 • _Vector Database Storage_: Uses Chroma as a scalable and optimized backend for storing embeddings and document metadata.
 • _Semantic Search with OpenAI Embeddings_: Enables intelligent, context-aware lookup of relevant documentation sections, significantly improving search efficiency.
-• _RAG-based Q&A System_: Employs Retrieval-Augmented Generation to provide precise and contextually accurate answers to user queries.
+• _RAG-based Q&A System_: Employs RAG to provide precise and contextually accurate answers to user queries.
 • _Minimal UI_: Offers an interactive and intuitive querying experience, making documentation searches easy for users.
 • _Fast and Scalable Processing_: Efficient indexing and retrieval mechanisms allow for quick searches across large documentation sets.